rails/rails/guides/source/routing.md

 end
 ```

-These concerns can be used in resources to avoid code duplication and share behavior across routes.
+These concerns can be used in resources to avoid code duplication and share behavior across routes:

 ```ruby
 resources :messages, concerns: :commentable